themattspiral/arduino-led/README.md

-# pwm-led
+# arduino-led
-Arduino PWM example of LED pulsing (fade up/down) using manual PWM.
+Arduino examples of LED pulsing (fade up/down) using manual PWM, multiplexing, combonation of both, and serial control.